dbhi/vboard/vga/README.md

 ![VGA demo pattern](vga_demo.png)

+### Test

+Sources in [test/hdl/](test/hdl) provide a *Virtual VGA screen* based on the [VGA (RGB image buffer)](https://ghdl.github.io/ghdl-cosim/vhpidirect/examples/arrays.html#vga-rgb-image-buffer) from [ghdl.github.io/ghdl-cosim](https://ghdl.github.io/ghdl-cosim).
+A VGA monitor (VHDL) reads the output of the UUT and draws frames in a buffer, packing the colours of each pixel in a 32 bit `integer`.
+After each frame is complete, foreign subprogram `save_screenshot` is executed.
+Just before finishing the simulation, foreign subprogram `sim_cleanup` is executed.

+[test/hdl/imagemagick/](test/hdl/imagemagick) provides a backend for the virtual screen based on [Imagemagick](https://www.imagemagick.org/). `save_screenshot` saves each frame to a binary file in RGB24 format.
+Then, `convert` from Imagemagick is used for generating a PNG screenshot.
+In `sim_cleanup`, `convert` is used for merging all the PNGs into an animated GIF.
+Images are saved to `test/hdl/imagemagick/out/`.

 ## Development

 Currently, the only supported build system is a [Makefile](Makefile).
 However, we are willing to support the following managers/runners: